raballew/okd-the-hard-way/docs/02-services.md

 remote devices.

-Because the environment is meant to be used in a headless way VMs will be configured to choose the correct image and igniton file for installation automatically.
+Because the environment is meant to be used in a headless way VMs will be configured to choose the correct image and ignition file for installation automatically.
 Create a file for each node in `/var/lib/tftpboot/pxelinux.cfg/` whereas the filenames are derived from the unique identifier, IP address or MAC address for each VM.
 The MAC addresses can be found in the [dhcpd.conf](../src/02-services/dhcpd.conf) file.
-A more detailed explaination why things need to be configured the way shown below can be found [here](https://wiki.syslinux.org/wiki/index.php?title=PXELINUX).
+A more detailed explanation why things need to be configured the way shown below can be found [here](https://wiki.syslinux.org/wiki/index.php?title=PXELINUX).
 It is important to use relative soft links from within `/var/lib/tftpboot/pxelinux.cfg/` only to